 If you’re living in a shared household and you only want to insure your own contents, you should have a calculated estimate for how much your things are worth.
 The good news is it won’t take as long to calculate the value of your possessions in just one room – you can use our contents calculator to help.

-When you do this, it’s best to avoid over or underestimating:
+Try to avoid over or underestimating:

-- Overestimating can seem like a safe option as you know you’ll be able to claim for what you need if it comes to it – but you’ll be over-paying on your premiums for cover you don’t need
+- Overestimating can seem like a safe option as you know you’ll be able to claim for what you need if it comes to it – but you’ll be over-paying on your premiums

 - Underestimating means you might not be able to make a claim at all if something goes wrong, which could leave you well out of pocket if you need to pay for major repairs or replacements